Gerald Saul, Artist Statement

 My early films document issues from my geographic and personal isolation to my struggle with relationships and my life as an artist.
 Many of these filmic 'stories' use layers of voice, superimposed layers of text or images, and rapidly-cut film to construct a dense visual and aural territory that challenge the viewer to reflect upon the structure of memory.

-More recently, my films deal with personal narratives such as my role as a new father and the problems with my health, raising the question of mortality that both of these events invoke.
-Indeed, in my most recent work, Toxic, which is comprised of six different but interconnected 16 mm films each 5 minutes in length, I employ or juxtapose images of such subjects as demolition sites with surgery staples to reflect upon the body's processes of devastation and recuperation.
+More recently, my films deal with personal narratives such as my role as a father and the problems with my health, raising the question of mortality that both of these events invoke.
+Indeed, in my Toxic film series which is comprised of six different but interconnected 16 mm films each 5 minutes in length, I employ or juxtapose images of such subjects as demolition sites with surgery staples to reflect upon the body's processes of devastation and recuperation.
 The film's structure is shaped to reflect these themes: on the one hand, fragmented images slip in and out of view due to the destructive hand-developing processes I employ which destroys the film emulsion while on the other I chemically add colour to the emulsion to reflect my joyous response to the birth of my son, an alternate journey, oppositional to my life-threatening illness.

 In all cases, my work is a combination of process and analysis reflecting my meditations on both film and my life.
 The Toxic suite, which began as a technical exploration of hand-processing aimed at creating film outside the mainstream infrastructure of expensive motion picture laboratories, forced me to consider the methods and meanings of more 'democratic' film making process and structures.
 The intimate act of manipulating film in this way gave rise to the personal voyage of discovery films in this series, that reflect on not only the nature and meaning of film but of my own life as well.